-Identifying the prospective customers or clients is an important aspect, for the success of any business.
-This includes identification of customers who possess the highest rural market potential.
-A great deal of researching needs to be done in this process.
+Identifying the prospective customers or clients is an important aspect of the success of any business.
+This includes the identification of customers who possess the highest rural market potential.
+A great deal of research needs to be done in this process.
 One needs to identify the target group for each product; one needs to analyse the purchasing power of the family as a whole; the income level and the average finance or percentage of savings utilized for purchase of goods and services; the employment, under-employed and unemployment scenario of that area; identify the particular age group, class and their choices of the types of goods and rural products and so on.

 Step #3.
 Gain Trust

 One should focus on building trust among the masses rather than only focus on profit-making.
 Once the trust is gained, customers automatically become patrons for that particular good and service.
 They prefer to purchase goods under the same brand name.
 One should focus on developing a long-term relationship with their customers; this can be done by providing them efficient, reliable and consistent services; the goods should be cost-effective as well as the quality should be the best as compared to other such goods in the market.
 One should develop action plans to attract future prospective customers and also to retain the existing customers.
 This can be done in a number of ways, by giving the discount, giving special privileges to existing customers, providing them with cashback schemes and so on.
 One can use the mobile van strategy to reach out to people in the far-flung areas where access to shops or outlets is not possible.
 Your rural marketing strategies should be such that people get satisfied with your services and can identify themselves with your company, and they refer your goods and services to others.
 Focus on building durable ties with your customers.